News – Bachelor of Science in engineering program approved

 Alumni

-Alumni of the Hesston College engineering program have careers in mechanical engineering, electrical engineering, software engineering, structural engineering and many other fields.
+Alumni of the Hesston College engineering program have careers in mechanical, electrical, software and structural engineering as well as many other fields.
 These alumni have been employed in various industries in Kansas and across the world.
 Very soon our alumni ranks will also begin to fill out with engineers working in mechatronics as well!